sashang/titan/legal/privacy-policy.md

 - processing your job application to Tewtin.

 ### We will not use your personal information for:
-- providing you with marketing information about products and services which we feel may interest you;
+- providing you with marketing information about products and services;
 - advertising that appear on the Site – where this involves the use of cookies or similar technologies – in order to provide a more personalised experience; and
 - reselling of data (voice, video or text) generated while using the Site